 - a qualifying Commonwealth citizen living in the UK

-- an EU citizen living in the UK
+- or an EU citizen living in the UK

 and aged 18 or over.